HaoguangYang/rallycar/README.md

 ## Troubleshooting

 1. My car will not move despite I publish the command on the onboard computer.
-    - make sure your ESC and the remote have sufficient battery power.
+    - make sure your ESC and the remote are turned on have sufficient battery power (have solid green LED lit).
 A slow-blinking red LED on the ESC indicates a low voltage on the motor battery.
     - Verify that your remote (deadman switch) has sufficient batteries, and is paired to the radio receiver.
 Gently depress the deadman switch trigger.
     - Verify that you are publishing a proper value to `/accelerator_cmd` topic with message type `std_msgs/Float32` at at least 1Hz frequency, and verify `rallycar_driver` is one of the subscribers.
     - *Post-crash, Instructor permission* Check cable harness -- the deadman switch is the signal pin (pin 1) of slot 3 on the radio receiver.
 The other end of the cable is attached to pin 2 of the Arduino.